apache/spark/IMAGES.rst

     --build-arg AIRFLOW_SOURCES_TO="/empty"

-This builds the production image in version 3.7 with default extras from 1.10.12 Pypi package and constraints taken from 1.10.12 tag in Github and pre-installed pip dependencies from the top of v1-10-test branch.
+This builds the production image in version 3.7 with default extras from 1.10.12 Pypi package and constraints taken from 1.10.12 tag in GitHub and pre-installed pip dependencies from the top of v1-10-test branch.

 .. code-block:: bash